-But that internal shifting of blame from the perpetrator and onto the victim is a byproduct of systemic racism.
+But that internal shifting of blame from the perpetrator to the victim is a byproduct of systemic racism.
 We confront an awful truth when we face these breakdowns in our systems.
 It feels too terrible to handle.
 So we deflect it.
 That is wrong.
 We cannot continue to do this.

 Some facts of the case are indisputable.
 Iynaisha Graham was in her bedroom, lying in her own bed, and someone committed this violence against her.
 We do not yet know the reasons why.

 Shawntae Graham described her as a “homebody who would rather stay home than run the streets and make trouble.”